Ed.D. in Organizational Leadership

 Continuing Candidacy Fees

-Students who have been advanced to candidacy are eligible to request a Dissertation Chair and register in EDOL 791 Dissertation I Dissertation I. At the conclusion of this course, students who have made satisfactory progress will register for EDOL 792 Dissertation II.
-Students who are enrolled in EDOL 792 Dissertation II and have not completed the Dissertation at the end of the term, will be granted an “SP” grade and will be permitted to continue until the Dissertation is completed or until the student’s seven-year program completion timeline has expired, by registering for 0 credit EDOL 799 Dissertation Extension course and paying the Continuing Candidacy Fee.
+Students who have been advanced to candidacy are eligible to request a Dissertation Chair and register in EDDP 791 Dissertation I. At the conclusion of this course, students who have made satisfactory progress will register for EDDP 792 Dissertation II.
+Students who are enrolled in EDDP 792 Dissertation II and have not completed the Dissertation at the end of the term, will be granted an “SP” grade and will be permitted to continue until the Dissertation is completed or until the student’s seven-year program completion timeline has expired, by registering for 0 credit EDDP 799 Dissertation Extension course and paying the Continuing Candidacy Fee.
 Individual student accounts must be in good standing for a student to continue to engage the services of their Chair and Committee, as well as have access to University of Massachusetts Global Library.
 This is also a pre-condition for moving on to Proposal Defense, Oral Defense, and Commencement Hooding Ceremony.
 Please see Tuition and Fees section for more detail on the Continuing Candidacy Fee.

 Commencement